Memory effects can make the transmission capability of a communication channel uncomputable: Results

-In order to make the Main Theorems mathematically rigorous, we have to recall the definition of a Turing Machine (TM) as the formal definition of what an {\it algorithm} is.
+So far we have introduced the notion of uncomputable functions as those that can not be computed with an algorithm (similarly the notion of undecidable problems).
+In order to make this definition, and hence the Main Results, mathematically rigorous, we have to recall the definition of a Turing Machine (TM) as the formal definition of what an {\it algorithm} is.
 For more details one can consult for instance \cite{Sipser_06,Arora_09}.

 A TM represents a machine with a finite set of states that can read from and write to an infinitely long memory in the form of a tape.
 The tape is divided into cells that can hold a single symbol from a finite alphabet.
 Initially, the tape contains some arbitrary but finite string that we call the input followed by an infinite sequence of blank symbols.
 The operation of the machine is controlled by a head that sits on top of a cell of the tape.
 The head operates as follows: it reads the symbol below it; then, depending on the symbol and the current state it writes a symbol, moves left or right and transitions to a new state.
 The set of states includes the halting state.
 The TM halts after it transitions to the halting state.
 The output of the TM consists of the, possibly empty, string of symbols starting from the leftmost non-blank symbol to the rightmost non-blank symbol.